subhanaltaf/python-xsa-setup/README.md

 # python-xsa-setup

-This repository contains a simple micro-services created using Python on SAP HANA XSA.
+This repository contains a simple micro-services created using Python with SAP HANA XSA.